Mubashirshariq/Kaggle-Titanic/README.md

 The test.csv dataset contains similar information but does not disclose the “ground truth” for each passenger.

-predicted whether the other 418 passengers on board (found in test.csv) survived or not using the Logistic Regression Algorithm.
+Predicted whether the other 418 passengers on board (found in test.csv) survived or not using the Logistic Regression Algorithm.